radekacar/joyous-rainbow/README.md

 organised by the EUROCONTROL Performance Review Commission and the OpenSky Network.
 Task.
 Predict `TAXITIME_SEC_mvt = MVT_TIME_UTC_mvt − BLOCK_TIME_UTC_mvt` for
 344,841 departures at ten major European airports in January and July 2026, training on 4.17 million movements from 2025.
-Ranked by RMSE in seconds.
-Best official score: 299.23 s — rank 91 of 191 teams, reached with 8 submissions (the median team used 8 submissions and ranks 134th).
 ---
 What this solution is about
 The central finding is that the error is not spread evenly across flights.